aditans/230953444_ndp/README.md

 When a device connects to the network, it broadcasts a request.
 The router (acting as the DHCP server) responds with an available IP address from a predefined "pool."

 ### **Key Configuration Steps**
-1. Exclude the gateway IPs so the router doesn't assign its own address to a PC.
+1. Exclude the gateway IPs so the router doesn't assign its own address.
 2. Create the DHCP pool and define the network range.
-3. Set the default router (gateway) and any specific options (like DNS or Option 150 for VoIP).
+3. Set the default router (gateway) and any specific options.

 ### **Example Configuration**
 ```